Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Some works of the Capitoline Museums| ©Richard Mortel

-During the summer, it gets hot in Rome- very hot!
-Thermometers can easily soar up to 35°C and when heat waves occur, temperatures can reach 40°C. If we add to this the humidity of the Tiber River, unless you tolerate the sensation of heat, walking through the streets of the city can be mission impossible.
+During the summer, Rome is hot- very hot!
+The thermometers can easily rise up to 35°C and when heat waves occur, temperatures can reach 40°C. Add to this the humidity of the Tiber River, and unless you can tolerate the sensation of heat, walking through the streets of the city can be mission impossible.

 For this reason I recommend you to be well prepared to combat the heat: plenty of fresh water, sunscreen, hat, sunglasses and comfortable shoes.
-Also, choose light and cool fabrics instead of dark or black clothes.
+Also, choose clothes made of light and cool fabrics instead of dark or black clothes.

-Summer is the quintessential holiday season so it's high season in Rome- the streets and main attractions are packed with tourists!
+Summer is the ultimate holiday season so it's high season in Rome- the streets and the main attractions are packed with tourists!
 There is more hustle and bustle around them and the lines at the entrance are longer.

-During the August Fair (August 15) it is customary to go out of town for the day, so there are fewer people and the streets are a little quieter for strolling.
+During the August Fair (August 15) it is customary to go outside the city for the day, so there are fewer people and the streets are a little quieter for strolling.

 As for the availability of hotels during this season is lower, so if you want to visit Rome in summer, my advice is to book your accommodation in advance to get better prices as these skyrocket.

 Want more details?
-You have them in the post about what to see and what to do in Rome in summer.
+You have them in the post on what to see and do in Rome in summer.

 5. Visiting Rome in winter, few people and cheap prices